ctsit/redi/docs/about.rst

 investigator with feedback on upload success in the form of summary reporting of the data upload process.

-You can view a presentation of RED-I tool in action on `youtube <https://www.youtube.com/watch?v=0x04y5SNPL8&feature=youtu.be>`__.
+You can view a presentation of the RED-I tool in action on `youtube <https://www.youtube.com/watch?v=0x04y5SNPL8&feature=youtu.be>`__.

 How to Install RED-I